Renderthegreat/electroServer/readme.md

 1. **Modular Architecture**: Built with a modular architecture, allowing users to easily add or remove functionality as needed.

-2. **Express.js Integration**: Utilizing the Express.js framework, the Nexus Server Program provides a solid foundation for building web applications and APIs.
+2. **Express.js Integration**: Utilizing the Express.js framework, the Electro Server.js Server Program provides a solid foundation for building web applications and APIs.

 3. **Dynamic Content Hosting**: Easily host dynamic content such as HTML, JavaScript, CSS, and more, with support for rendering JSX components using Preact.